-Our total revenues increased by \$2.9 million, or 32.6%, from \$9.0 million to \$12.0 million.
-Revenues from retina products increased 61.1%, primarily due to inclusion of PASCAL product revenue from our acquisition of TMLS assets and strength of Iridex Retina products, particularly in the international markets.
-Revenues from Cyclo G6 products increased 14.6%, as a result of strong performance of our Cyclo G6 Probes in both the US and Internationally.
-Other revenues, comprised of service, royalty, freight and legacy G probes, was flat year over year.
+Our total revenues increased by \$14.6 million, or 60.7%, from \$24.0 million to \$38.6 million.
+The increase is primarily due to the increase in sales of our retina products, Cyclo G6 products and other revenues compared to prior year when our business was severely impacted by the COVID-19 pandemic.
+Revenues from retina products increased 97.0%, primarily driven by an increase in sales of our Iridex Retina products in both domestic and international markets compared to the prior year when capital equipment sales were especially impacted by the COVID-19 pandemic, and an increase due to the inclusion of PASCAL product revenue from our acquisition of TMLS assets, particularly in the international markets.
+Revenues from Cyclo G6 products increased 29.2%, driven primarily by an increase in Cyclo G6 probes sales.
+Other revenues, comprised of service, royalty, freight, legacy G probes and revenue related to exclusive distribution rights, increased 29.3% primarily due to an increase in service revenue and the revenue related to exclusive distribution rights.

-While we believe that demand for our products remains and our outlook has improved, the overall capital expenditure landscape within hospitals, surgi-centers and physician offices is still being impacted by the general level of uncertainty brought on by COVID-19.
-Until this stabilizes, we anticipate capital expenditures may continue to be deferred.
+While we believe that demand for our products remains and our outlook has improved, the overall capital expenditure landscape within hospitals, surgi-centers and physician offices is still being impacted by the general level of uncertainty brought on by COVID-19 and the spread of Delta variant.
+Until this subsides, we anticipate capital expenditures may continue to be deferred.